Translational Research, MSTR

 The Master of Science in Translational Research (MSTR) provides students with in-depth instruction in the fundamental skills, methodology and principles necessary to become a well-trained translational investigator.
 The program is designed to meet this objective through the provision of didactic course work, a formal mentorship program, laboratory training, a professional development core, and specific ongoing guidance with hands-on exposure to protocol and grant development.
 The MSTR is housed within the Institute for Translational Medicine and Therapeutics (ITMAT) which supports research at the interface of basic and clinical research focusing on developing new and safer therapeutics.

 The MSTR is designed to facilitate training and research particularly from proof of concept in cellular and animal model systems across the translational divide to proof of concept and dose selection in humans.
 Student projects and career goals align across this continuum.
-Students enroll in a core set of courses and also choose an academic pathway to concentrate in a specific area of translational science.
+Students enroll in a core set of courses and also choose elective coursework to focus in on specific areas of translational science.

 Curriculum